phrase/i18next-phrase-in-context-editor-post-processor/examples/vue/README.md

-# i18next Phrase In-Context Editor post processor react demo
+# i18next Phrase In-Context Editor post processor vue demo

 ## How to use the demo